pvis2022/pvis2022/Readme.md

 1. [Install Prerequisites](https://jekyllrb.com/docs/installation/)

+    I had to update ruby as one of the dependedt packages (zeitwerk-2.4.2) requested for ruby version >= 2.4.4.

+    Ended up with specifying per-project installation of ruby as follows:
+    `rbenv install 2.7.4; rbenv local 2.7.4`

 1. Install the jekyll and bundler.

     `gem install jekyll bundler`

+1. `bundle install`:  This command installs all the required packages.

 1. `git clone git@github.com:pvis2022/pvis2022.git`, if you use an SSH key.